andred22/HeartDiseaseDetection/README.md

 ## Contents
 ---

-**Data Acquisition**: Downloaded the dataset and imported necessary libraries.
+**Environment Set-Up and Data Acquisition**: Downloaded the dataset and imported necessary libraries.

 **Exploratory Data Analysis (EDA)**: Conducted descriptive statistics and created visualizations to understand data distributions and relationships.

-**Data Cleaning**: Preprocessed the data to handle missing values, outliers, and inconsistencies.
+**Data Cleaning**: Preprocessed the data to handle any missing values, outliers, and inconsistencies.

 **Classifier Development**: Built and trained an initial classification model to predict heart disease.